patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 - Services: `sshd`, `moused`, `ntpd`, `powerd`, and `dumpdev`
 - Security Hardening Options: everything
-- User: `patrick` with additional group `wheel` (to become root), the `tcsh` shell, a strong password and, otherwise, suggested settings
+- User: `patrick` with additional group `wheel` (to become root), the `tcsh` shell, a strong password, and, otherwise, suggested settings

-It can be argued whether or not the chosen partition sizes are reasonable.
+It can be argued if the chosen partition sizes are reasonable.
 However, it is always a good idea to use separate `/tmp` and `/var` partitions to make sure that no process can fill up the entire disk.
+(Using a separate `/usr` partition is an issue on Linux nowadays, since the widely used init system systemd requires access to `/usr`.
+On FreeBSD, it is still possible to do so without any issues.)

 Make sure to use `efi` as the type for the boot partition, not `freebsd-boot` as suggested in _Absolute FreeBSD_ (3rd Edition on page 36).